vigneshgarrapally/ImageSeeker-CBIR-System/README.md

 ## Project Overview

-This Content-Based Image Retrieval (CBIR) System is designed for digital image galleries, enabling users to search and retrieve images based on content similarity.
-The system allows users to upload an image as a query, which is then processed to find and display similar images from the database.
+ImageSeeker is a Flask-based web application designed for a robust Content-Based Image Retrieval (CBIR) system.
+It uses advanced machine learning models to search and retrieve similar images from a local database, providing an intuitive way to explore image galleries.

 ## Features

-- **Image Upload and Preprocessing**: Users can upload query images in various formats and from online services like Google Photos.
-- **Content-Based Image Search**: The system uses deep learning or traditional computer vision methods to extract features from the uploaded image and compares them with images in the database to identify similar images.
-- **Metadata Display**: Displays metadata such as title, date, and source alongside the images for better context.
-- **Technology Stack**:
+- Sync images from Google Photos using gphotos-sync.
+- Extract features from images using facebook/dinov2-small model.
+- Index images using FAISS for efficient similarity search.
+- Search functionality to find similar images.
+- Gallery view to display indexed images.

+## Technology Stack:

 - Feature Extraction and Matching: OpenCV, Pytorch
 - Indexing: Facebook AI Similarity Search
 - Backend: Python (Flask)
 - Frontend: HTML, CSS, JavaScript

 ## Getting Started